omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/wallet/quick-start-webwallet.md

 > Keep your tokens safe.
 Please ensure you understand how to store and send tokens without compromising security, always double-check the recipient`s address, never send private keys to anyone unless you want to lose your funds.

-> The quick start guide uses a hosted application via [react-starter-kit](https://github.com/omgnetwork/react-starter-kit).
-To run it yourself, check the installation instructions in the repository.
+> The quick start guide uses a hosted Web Wallet application.
+To run it yourself, check the installation instructions in [Github repository](https://omg.eco/webwallet).

 ## Wallet Configuration
 There are two options to work with the OMG network: